If one was to type “Armenians in Lisbon” into the all-knowing Google, the following top 3 results would appear:

 I wanted to embrace the ambiance of Ararate restaurant, but the images depicted on their walls, or the spices used in their food were not my experience of “Armenian-ness”.
 We didn’t gather as a family and feast on dishes prepared and served in clay pots.

-I wanted to sympathize with those 5 young men who had been raised with the same soundtrack I had, demanding justice and imagining moments of vigilante justice.
+I wanted to sympathize with those five young men who had been raised with the same soundtrack I had, demanding justice and imagining moments of vigilante justice.
 But did I compare myself to those same “Armenian terrorists” shamed on colourful, tiled walls?

 The search for some sense of national existentialism doesn’t even seem to retreat during holidays spent taking a break from everyday realities and it seems like I am always on the look for that common detail, that moment of realization or complete sense of identity.
 I have only learned that I haven’t been able to find it in the actions of others, no matter how heroic, how philanthropic, how controversial they may be.